Paula Windecker publishes her doctoral dissertation

 Review of the 28.04.2025

 On April 28, 2025, the grand opening of the new Gutenberg Academy (GA) took place, at which the GAFP, like many other institutions for the grant of ECRs at JGU, was represented with a stand at an information fair.
-Some junior members came to visit and helped the office and the junior speakers with the application of the program.
-Many thanks for this!
+Some Junior Fellows came to visit and helped the office and the junior speakers with the application of the program.
+Thank you very much for this!

-The day concluded with our annual GAFP admission event, during which not only 11 new junior members but also 4 new senior members were admitted.
+The day concluded with our annual GAFP induction ceremony, during which not only 11 new Junior Fellows but also 4 new Senior Fellows were inducted.
 We are very much looking forward to the coming years with them and the intensive interdisciplinary exchange.
-Further information can be found under KOM and Press and Our Members.
+Further information can be found under COM and Press and Our Members.

 Fiona Kazarovytska completes doctorate

-Fiona Kazarovytska, former junior member of the Gutenberg Academy Fellows Program, defended her doctorate entitled “Identity Protection and Collective (Non-)Remembrance” on 20.02.2025 – her performance was evaluated summa cum laude.
+Fiona Kazarovytska, former Junior Fellow of the Gutenberg Academy Fellows Program, defended her doctorate entitled “Identity Protection and Collective (Non-)Remembrance” on 20.02.2025 – her performance was evaluated summa cum laude.
 We congratulate her warmly!

 Saskia Plura Saskia Plura at the 73rd Lindau Nobel Laureate Meeting

-Saskia Plura, junior member and former junior speaker of the Gutenberg Academy Fellows Program, took part in the 73rd Lindau Nobel Laureate Meeting.
+Saskia Plura, Junior Fellow and former Junior Speaker of the Gutenberg Academy Fellows Program, took part in the 73rd Lindau Nobel Laureate Meeting.
 In the interview, she talks about what inspired her to pursue a scientific career, how she got to where she is now in her appointment, her educational background and much more.
 You can find the interview at: https://www.lindau-nobel.org/blog-women-in-research-lino24-saskia-plura/.